SAD's constitution case: Hoshiarpur court summons ex-CM Parkash Singh Badal | Law-Order

 - India

-A court here has summoned former Punjab Chief Minister and SAD patriarch Parkash Singh Badal to respond to an allegation that he submitted a false undertaking to the Election Commission of India to seek SAD's recognition as a political party.
+A court here has summoned former Punjab Chief Minister and SAD patriarch Parkash Singh Badal to respond to an allegation that his party submitted a false undertaking to the Election Commission of India to seek its recognition as a political party.

 Hoshiarpur’s Additional Chief Judicial Magistrate Rupinder Singh issued summons to Badal directing him to appear before the court on November 28.